TANGBUDU/thermal-face-analysis/README.md

 - Heavy head motion can cause tracker drift.
 If that happens, reselect different landmarks and rerun the script.
 - To adapt the output to other applications, edit the normalization section shown above and adjust the CSV writing logic.

-## License

-No license specified yet.
-Add one before distributing publicly.